UNLOCK FREE TRAINING

 Indiana purchase agreement for wholesaling

-A real estate purchase document legally binds all the parties involved in a wholesaling contract; that is, the buyer and the seller(s).
+A real estate purchase document legally binds all the parties involved in a wholesaling contract: the buyer and the seller(s).
 It includes all the information about the transaction, including the buyer and seller details, a description of the property, its closing costs, the title insurance, and the closing and possession dates.
-More importantly, it states the responsibilities of each of the parties plus the terms and conditions for the transaction.
+More importantly, it states the responsibilities of each party plus the transaction's terms and conditions.

 Once both parties review and sign the agreement, it validates the transaction and secures one's right to wholesale a property to another party.
-If the purchase agreement doesn't prevent the assignment of the contract explicitly, then the contract is assignable by default.
-This means it can happen without the seller’s written permission.
+If the purchase agreement doesn't explicitly prevent the contract's assignment, then the contract is assignable by default; this means it can happen without the seller’s written permission.

 The Indiana Purchase Agreement validates this point in Section 5, Additional Provisions;